 Why is this?

 There is only one way to make a master louder and that is to compress the dynamic range.
 The dynamic range is the difference between the loudest sounds and the quietest sounds in a piece of music.
 The louder you make the master, the more you need to compress (reduce) the dynamic range of the music.
 A very loud maser will have a very small dynamic range.
-This means that the level of sounds half way between the loudest and quietest sounds (the mid average level) will have been brought up to be nearly as loud as the loudest sounds.

 What you need to know

 This processing basically shaves off all the loud peaks in the music.
 It’s a very destructive process and can audibly degrade the sound, especially for jazz recordings.
 The new standards mean this kind of destructive squashing will no longer result in your music sounding any louder on streaming services.